armorasha/PHP-PDO-PHP_CS_Fixer-Doxygen/README.md

 PHP 7.4 does not support MySQL 8.x's ```caching_sha2_password``` user authentication method/plugin yet, db user authentication is required for PDO similar to mysqli.
 You need to change the access user's (that will be used in this PDO exercises) auth method/plugin to ```mysql_native_password``` in MySQL.
 I used ```root``` user and changed its auth method.

 ### R_How to use this
-Use ```index.php``` which contains links to all the exercises.
-Use create_database.sql to create a database in MySQL Workbench for this exercise.
+Start with running ```index.php``` with XAMPP's Apache, which contains links to all the exercises.
+Use create_database.sql to create a database in MySQL Workbench for this exercise to connect to.
+Don't use phpMyAdmin.

 ## 1. PDO
 Using PDO (Data Abstraction layer) in PHP to connect to different databases like MySQL, SQLite and MSSQL with no code change in the actual PHP project itself.
 The code change will happen only in PDO layer.
 Without PDO, change in database (MySQL->MSSQL) will result in change of all SQL queries in the PHP project.